Instructions for Authors

 - Agencies should be separated by a semi-colon (plus ‘and’ before the last funding agency).

-11-ERRORS IN PUBLISHED PAPERS
+ERRORS IN PUBLISHED PAPERS

 When an author(s) discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher to retract or correct the manuscript.
-Finally, the corresponding author should be ensured that all appropriate co-authors included on the paper have seen and approved the final version of the paper and have agreed to its submission for publication.
+Finally, the corresponding author should be ensured that all appropriate co-authors included in the paper have seen and approved the final version of the paper and have agreed to its submission for publication.

-12-PLAGIARISM PREVENTION AND VIOLATION OF PUBLICATION ETHICS
+PLAGIARISM PREVENTION AND VIOLATION OF PUBLICATION ETHICS

-All new submissions to many JUAPS journal are automatically screened using CrossCheck within the editorial Board.
+All new submissions to JUAPS are automatically screened using CrossCheck within the editorial Board.
 Editorial Board Member may also choose to run a similarity report at any other point during the review process or post-publication.
-The default similarity report view gives the percentage of the text of the manuscript which has overlap with one or more published articles.
+The default similarity report view gives the percentage of the text of the manuscript that overlaps with one or more published articles.
 Figures and equations cannot be checked at present.
 Note that a high similarity score does not necessarily indicate plagiarized text.
 A similarity score of 30% could mean 30% text in common with one source but could equally mean 1% text in common with 30 different sources.
-Re-used text that has been legitimately cited the Bibliography may all contribute to the similarity score.
-The subject knowledge of an editorial expert is vital in order to interpret the CrossCheck report and determine whether there are any grounds for concern.(Plagiarism)
+Re-used text that has been legitimately cited in the Bibliography may all contribute to the similarity score.
+The subject knowledge of an editorial expert is vital in order to interpret the CrossCheck report and determine whether there are any grounds for concern.

-13- SUBMISSION FINAL CHECKLIST
+SUBMISSION FINAL CHECKLIST

-- Read the Journal’s Guide for Authors and make sure that the manuscript (text, tables and figures) meets Journal requirements.
+- Read the Journal’s Guide for Authors and make sure that the manuscript (text, tables, and figures) meets Journal requirements.

 - Spell-check the manuscript.

-- All authors must read the Ethics in publishing, Plagiarism prevention, Violation of publication ethics and Handling cases of misconduct before being submitted to the JUAPS.
+- All authors must read the Ethics in publishing, Plagiarism prevention, Violation of publication ethics, and Handling cases of misconduct before being submitted to the JUAPS.

 - The Manuscript has been read and approved by all listed authors.

-14-USE OF THE DIGITAL OBJECT IDENTIFIER
+USE OF DIGITAL OBJECT IDENTIFIER

 The Digital Object Identifier (DOI) may be used to cite and link to electronic documents.
 The DOI consists of a unique alpha-numeric character string which is assigned to a document by the publisher upon the initial electronic publication.
 The assigned DOI never changes, i.e., When the authors use a DOI to create links to documents on the web, the DOIs are guaranteed never to change.

-15-CREATIVE COMMONS ATTRIBUTION
+CREATIVE COMMONS ATTRIBUTION

-Permit others distribute and copy the manuscript, to create extracts, abstracts, and other revised versions, adaptations or derivative works of or from manuscript (such as a translation), to include in a collective work, to text or data mine the article, even for commercial purposes, as long as they credit the author(s), do not represent the author as endorsing their adaptation of the article, and do not modify the article in such a way as to damage the author's honor or reputation.
-Further details found at: Creative Commons Attribution 4.0 International (CC BY 4.0).
+Permit others to distribute and copy the manuscript, to create extracts, abstracts, and other revised versions, adaptations or derivative works of or from manuscript (such as a translation), to include in a collective work, to text or data mine the article, even for commercial purposes, as long as they credit the author(s), do not represent the author as endorsing their adaptation of the article, and do not modify the article in such a way as to damage the author's honor or reputation.
+Further details are found at Creative Commons Attribution 4.0 International (CC BY 4.0).

-16-ARTICLE PUBLICATION FEES
+ARTICLE PUBLICATION FEES

-Open access publishing proposes a relatively new model for scholarly journal publishing that provides worldwide, barrier-free access to the full-text of all published articles.
+Open access publishing proposes a relatively new model for scholarly journal publishing that provides worldwide, barrier-free access to the full text of all published articles.
 Open access allows all interested readers to view, download, print, and redistribute any article without a subscription, enabling far greater distribution of an author's work than the traditional subscription-based publishing model.

-In an open access model, the publication costs of an article is paid from an author's research budget, or by their supporting institution.
-Anbar Journal of pure Sciences (JUAPS) is an Open Access journal; therefore, publishing an article in this journal requires a payment of 100 US$ for an accepted manuscript to be published.
-There is no submission fee required.(Article Processing Charges)
+In an open access model, the publication costs of an article are paid from an author's research budget, or by their supporting institution.
+Journal of University of Anbar for Pure Science (JUAPS) is an Open Access journal; therefore, publishing an article in this journal requires a payment of $100 US upon an accepted manuscript to be published.
+There is no submission fee required.